cloudnative-pg/cloudnative-pg.github.io/content/releases/cloudnative-pg-1-30.0-released/index.md

   `CREATE`/`ALTER ROLE` commands, so the SCRAM verifier — rather than the cleartext secret — is what could ever appear in logs or extension captures.
 - **Authenticated instance communication ([GHSA-7qwx-x8ff-3px9](https://github.com/cloudnative-pg/cloudnative-pg/security/advisories/GHSA-7qwx-x8ff-3px9)):**
-  operator-to-instance-manager communication is now authenticated via ECDSA certificates.
+  Operator-to-instance-manager communication is now authenticated via ECDSA certificates.
 This hardening is new in 1.30.0 and is not backported; on earlier releases continue to restrict the instance status port with a `NetworkPolicy`.